Lord Marksman and Vanadis Overview:

 Though unlike other one dimensional heroes in fantasies, at least Tigre responds with anger and frustration at times rather than just always being the nice guy.
 Tigre isn’t a wimp but he isn’t a braggart either.
 He has confidence in his abilities but doesn’t overestimate himself.
 That actually makes him reasonably tolerable even as you wish his world view would expand a bit.
 And as far as male harem leads go he isn’t half bad.

-He also, as the title suggests, only fights with a bow.
+He also, as the title Lord Marksman and Vanadis suggests, only fights with a bow.

-So other than generic male lead with single motivation, what is right or wrong with this anime?
+So other than generic male lead with single motivation what else is going on with Lord Marksman?